alexewerlof/pk/README.md

 }
 ```

-Get the list of scripts along with their commands:
+Get the list of all scripts along with their commands:

 ```shell
 $ pk scripts